 “We don't conduct any studies on animals within our lab - or do any animal testing prior to receiving human ethical approval, and therefore all of the research that comes out of our lab is human-relevant.”

-This is fantastic news as this is the kind of research we advocate – research that is species specific and humane.
+This is fantastic news as this is the kind of research we advocate – research that is species-specific and humane.
 We focus a lot on what we are against, but we want to start making more of an effort to show you all what research looks like that we agree with.
-The human-relevant research conducted by the Mental Health and Nutrition Research Group appears to be both scientifically sound and humane.
+The human-relevant research conducted by the Mental Health and Nutrition Research Group appears to be both scientifically sound and ethical.

 The studies currently underway on depression include: